lxfrancis/unity-toys-public/Assets/Utilities/Rational/README.md

 - String parsing to Rational that allows all parseable int and float values as well as directly specified fractions (e.g. `"7/9"`)
 - Nice `ToString()` which simplifies to integers and other special values where possible

-Not yet implemented:
-- Proper overflow handling
-- Various planned improvements to conversions from floating point values
-- Uninitialised value is currently equal to NaN, but it should be zero - this will change

 Examples of constructing rational 3/5: